QuantumRaC/Cybersec-Archive/notes/linux_notes.md

   - contents cleared out once computer restarts
   - **any user can write to this folder by default**; good place to store things like enumeration scripts

+- `.bashrc` backdoor
+  - a shell script that runs everytime shell starts up
+  - can be injected commands

 # Tools

 - **John the Ripper**